Should I have a joint trust with my spouse?

 - With separate revocable trusts each spouse can designate who gets to inherit what.
 This will provide protection from a new spouse and kids of a future marriage or kids from a prior marriage if applicable.
 The surviving spouse can still get the benefit of the funds in the deceased spouses’ trust, but the dispositive provisions stating where those funds will go at the death of the second spouse cannot be changed from what the deceased spouse intended.

 - Separate revocable trusts provide superior advantages in relation to Estate Tax.
-Currently very few people will even be subject to the Estate Tax, but the Estate Tax vary wildly in my time as an estate attorney and you never know what the future holds in this area.
+Currently very few people will even be subject to the Estate Tax, but the estate tax has varied wildly just in the last ten years and you never know what the future holds in this area.

 - Having separate revocable trusts provide asset protection from creditors of your spouse.
 Creditors come in all forms and when something unexpected happens, having separate revocable trusts could help shelter assets from creditors that may otherwise have access to them.